-Siting the Obama Presidential Library on the South Side of Chicago would reflect the personal and professional lives of the Obamas, as well as their commitments to society, especially young people in need of opportunity.
+Siting the Obama Presidential Library on the South Side of Chicago will reflect the personal and professional lives of the Obamas, as well as their commitments to society, especially young people in need of opportunity.
 President Obama worked as a community organizer on the South Side, represented the South Side as a State Senator, and was on the University of Chicago’s Law School faculty for 12 years.
 Mrs. Obama was raised on the South Side and served in several leadership roles at the University of Chicago.
-The Obamas lived and raised their children and own a home in the Hyde Park/Kenwood neighborhood.
+The Obamas lived, raised their children and own a home in the Hyde Park/Kenwood neighborhood.

 A faculty committee that examined presidential libraries concluded last year that it would be in the interest of the University to help bring such a project to the South Side.
-A partnership to this end with others in the City of Chicago would be part of the fabric of partnerships that the University has built in recent years, reflecting our commitments both to the city and to our neighboring communities.
+A collaboration to this end with others in the city of Chicago would be part of the fabric of partnerships that the University has built in recent years, reflecting our commitments both to the city and to our neighboring communities.

-Susan Sher is a Senior Advisor to the University of Chicago’s President.
-She is coordinating the activities of the University around this project and building relationships with the City of Chicago and a wide variety of community and University partners that will lead to the best collaborative plan for bringing the Obama Presidential Library to the South Side of Chicago.
+Susan Sher is a senior advisor to the University of Chicago’s president.
+She is coordinating the activities of the University around this project and building relationships with the city of Chicago and a wide variety of community and University partners that will lead to the best collaborative plan for bringing the Obama Presidential Library to the South Side of Chicago.

 What is the process for making a decision about the location of the Obama Presidential Library?